tomgibara/permute/README.md

  */

 Permutation p6 = p4.generator().apply(Permutation.transpose(5, 0, 2)).permutation();
-String r6 = p6.permute(new PermutableString("smite")).toString();
+String r6 = string("smite").apply(p6).toString();
 assertEqual(r6, "items"); // reverses the string and then swaps the first and third characters

 /**
- * Generators expose have many methods that allow Permutations to be
+ * Generators have many methods that allow Permutations to be
  * constructed in convenient ways.
-For example, there's a transpose
+For example, there's a swap method
- * method that provides a faster and simpler way of doing the same
+ * that provides a faster and simpler way of doing the same thing:
- * thing:
  */

 Permutation p7 = p4.generator().transpose(0,2).permutation();